3.4.1Management Board Remuneration Policy

 3. Value Creation Stake

 The Value Creation Stake is an award of restricted shares to create direct alignment with long-term shareholder value.
 The awarded shares must be held for at least five years.
 After retirement or termination, the shares cannot be sold for the duration of two years.
-The gross annual grant value for each of the Management Board members is 1.75 times base salary.
+The gross annual grant value for each of the Management Board members is 175% of Base Salary.
 The number of shares is determined by a four-year average share price (volume-weighted).
 The Value Creation Stake has a variable element to the extent that the share price develops during the holding period.
 The Supervisory Board retains the discretion not to award the Value Creation Stake in exceptional market or business circumstances (‘underpin‘).

-All members of the Management Board are required to build up Company stock of at least 3.5 times their gross base salary.
+All members of the Management Board are required to build up Company stock of at least 350% of Base Salary.
 The value of the share ownership is determined at the date of grant.

 4. Pension and Benefits

-The Management Board members are responsible for their own pension arrangements and receive a pension allowance equal to 25% of their base salary for this purpose.
+In principle, the Management Board members are responsible for their own pension arrangements and receive a pension allowance equal to 25% of their Base Salary for this purpose.

 The Management Board members are entitled to additional benefits, such as a company car allowance, medical and life insurance and (dependent on the personal situation of the Management Board member) a housing allowance.